AlexandreCarlton/dotfiles/systemd/README.md

 ## Current setup
 Targets are designed to
  - wm.target (aliased to default.target)
+   - aliased to default.target, so this kicks off everything.
    - Wants bspwm and sxhkd
  - xorg.target (active as soon as Xorg is ready to accept incoming connections)
    - If you need something that requires Xorg to be launched, include After=xorg.target
-   - xorg.service launches before this
+   - xorg.service launches before this (See if you still need to specify this - maybe xorg.socket instead?)
    - xinit.target requires this
  - xinit.target (essentially ~/.xinitrc)
    - Wants pretty much all programs that are normally started in ~/.xinitrc.